-One stripe is always white, while the partner stripe could be bright yellow, Granny Smith green, pink, etc. What makes seersucker special is its puckered texture.
-This look is achieved by pulling certain warp yarns tighter than others.
-This process is also known as slack-tension weave.
-As a consequence, the crinkling is permanent and other wrinkles are less visible.
+One stripe is always white while the partner stripe can be bright yellow, Granny Smith green, pink, etc. What makes seersucker special is its puckered texture.
+This look is achieved by pulling individual warp yarns tighter than others.
+This process is also known as a slack-tension weave.
+As a consequence, the crinkling is permanent, and other wrinkles are less visible.
 Also, it does not require any ironing even though the yarn was not treated to that end.
-Many claim that the crinkling supposedly facilitates air circulation, though I have never found anyone who could explain this theory to me in a convincing manner.
-So, if you have better sources, please leave a comment below.
+Many claim that the crinkling supposedly facilitates air circulation, although I have never found anyone who could explain this theory to me in a convincing manner.
+If you have better sources, please leave a comment below.

-While cotton is the no. 1 material used in seersucker production, it remains unclear what materials were originally used.
-It seems as if linen and blends of linen and cotton were also used for production.
+While cotton is the number one material used in seersucker production, it remains unclear what materials were originally used.
+It seems as though linen and blends of linen and cotton were also used for production.
 Personally, I think such a blend could make this fabric even more interesting due to the blending of the textures.

-Traditionally, the stripes are rather slim, measuring approximately 2 -3mm ( 1/10″) wide; there were are also wider versions with stripes up to 5 mm (1/5″) thickness.
-Both are absolutely fine, though the latter one will look bolder, while the thinner stripe resembles the look of a solid color from a distance.
+Traditionally, the stripes are rather slim, measuring approximately 2 -3mm ( 1/10″) wide — there were also wider versions with stripes up to 5 mm (1/5″) thickness.
+Both are fine, although the latter one will look bolder while the thinner stripe resembles the look of a solid color from a distance.

-Like with so many other garments or specific clothing items, it is difficult to pinpoint the birth of the seersucker fabric to a certain date.
+As with so many other garments or specific clothing items, it ‘s hard to pinpoint the birth of the seersucker fabric to a certain date.

 Originally, seersucker fabric was rooted in India.
-Back when the country was ruled by the Mughal, Persian was the official language at court.
-Consequently, Persian was integrated into the local languages and then shaped both the Urdu and Hindi languages.
+At the time the country was ruled by the Mughal, Persian was the official language at court.
+Consequently, Persian was integrated into the local languages and shaped both the Urdu and Hindi languages.
 The term seersucker derives from these languages, referring to the dual tonality of the colors.
 In fact, “sheer” means “milk” and “shukkar” means “lesser refined brown cane sugar.”
-Over time, the word evolved into “seersucker”, and it was first imported to Europe in the 18th century.
+Over time, the word evolved into “seersucker,” and it was first imported to Europe in the 18th century.